 Best for marine life

 Ningaloo Reef is home to 500 species of fish and various other marine life including turtles, dolphins, dugongs and rays.
-You can swim with majestic manta rays all year round, but May through September is the best time as there’s more of them.
+You can swim with majestic manta rays all year round, but May through September is the best time as there are more of them.
 Turtle nesting season runs from November through March when female turtles make the strenuous journey ashore to lay their eggs.
 You can see eggs hatching along the beach between February and March.

 Best for coral